-19. Related Party Transactions
+18. Related Party Transactions

-During the year ended September 30, 2017, the Company paid or accrued compensation to key management personnel, which includes officers and directors, in accordance with the terms of their compensation arrangements of \$1,048 (2016 - \$561).
+During the three-months ended December 31, 2017, the Company paid or accrued compensation to key management personnel, which includes officers and directors, in accordance with the terms of their compensation arrangements of \$383 (2016 - \$160).
 No amounts are owing to key management personnel.
-In addition, for the year ended September 30, 2017 \$312 (2016 - \$150) of share-based compensation expense was attributable to officers and directors.